 - Go directly to the Amazon website and log in.

-- Navigate to Account & Lists Your Account Login & Security.
+- Navigate to Account & Lists → Your Account → Login & Security.

-Step 2: Enable/Verify Two-Factor Authentication (2FA)
+Step 2: Verify and Strengthen Two-Factor Authentication (2FA)

 Ensure your 2FA is set up correctly, as it is the only thing preventing the attacker from gaining access.